transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 What emerges is an **information preservation principle**: any valid substitution within the framework must maintain or increase the total information content of the expression, where information content is related to the number of distinct contexts (indicative spaces) present.
 Information loss can only occur *through* The Gap (—) itself *or* through the Involution of *all* distinctions (and all instances of The Gap) within the system itself.
 As Spencer-Brown observed: "You can't simplify in this sort of mathematics, because you're interested in the value in all the spaces" (*Laws of Form* lectures, Heildelberg, February 1994).

-This principle, combined with the half-existent Möbius topology, explains the emergence of temporal asymmetry.
+This principle, combined with the half-existent liminal topology, explains the emergence of temporal asymmetry.
 The Gap introduces a fundamental directionality:

 * The substitution rules only allow movement in one direction (adding context, not removing it)
 * The Gap introduces the *possibility* of irreversible information loss